DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 A module is a file containing python definitions and statements.
 To \
 create a plugin for Savu you will need to create two modules:

-1. A plugin module, named :red:`plugin_name`.py containing a class :red:`PluginName`
+1. A plugin module, named :blue:`plugin_name`.py containing a class :blue:`PluginName`
-2. A plugin tools module named :red:`plugin_name_tools`.py, containing a class :red:`PluginNameTools`
+2. A plugin tools module named :blue:`plugin_name_tools`.py, containing a class :blue:`PluginNameTools`

-:red:`PluginName` should be replaced by the name of your plugin without \
+:blue:`PluginName` should be replaced by the name of your plugin without \
 any spaces.
 The words should be capitalised.

 Examples are: